 They are mainly used when determining when there are overbought or oversold levels.
 Selling when the price touches the upper band and buying when the price touches the lower band.

 The spacing in between the lower, upper, and the middle band is determined by volatility.
-The middle band consists of a 20 period moving average, while the upper and lower are two standard deviations below and above the moving average in the middle.
-All standard deviation means is that it is a statistical measure that offers a great reflection of the price volatility.
+The middle band consists of a 20 period moving average.
+The upper and lower are two standard deviations below and above the moving average in the middle.
+Standard deviation is a statistical measure that offers a great reflection of the price volatility.

 When you see the band widen that simply means that there is volatility at that time.
 When the price moves very little, the band will narrow which means that there is little volatility.

-Before we start looking at the rules of the strategy, let’s take a look at what Bollinger bands will look like on a chart if you have never used this type of indicator in the past:
+Before we start looking at the rules of the strategy, let’s take a look at Bollinger bands.
+Let's see what they will look like on a chart if you have never used this type of indicator in the past:

-After examining the picture, it may seem wise to buy every time the price hits the lower band or sell every time the price hits the upper band.
+After examining the picture, it may seem wise to buy every time the price hits the lower band.
+Or, on the other hand, sell every time the price hits the upper band.
 This can technically work, but is a risky way of trading using the Bollinger Bands.
 Sometimes strong trends will ride these bands and end up stopping out many unfortunate traders who used that method.
 This is why we are using the RSI indicator to help confirm and trade the “bounce” of an upper or a lower band.
 Also read the way bankers trade in forex market.
 Also read the way bankers trade in forex market.

 These indicators should come standard on your trading platform.
 There is no need to adjust these, as we will use the default settings.
 Here You can learn on How to fade the momentum in Forex Trading.

-The only element would suggest performing before you start, is to draw a horizontal line on the 50.00 level in the RSI indicator.
+I would suggest drawing a horizontal line on the 50.00 level in the RSI indicator before starting.
 You will find out exactly why soon.

 Trading Indicators Used with the Bollinger Bands Bounce Trading Strategy: